Finer geometry of planar self-affine sets: Main results

 \begin{theorem} If $X$ is a strictly affine strongly irreducible planar self-affine set satisfying the strong separation condition, then $\diml(X) = \min\{ 1, \dimh(X) \}$. \end{theorem}

 We remark that a Bedford-McMullen carpet $X$ with $\dimh(X) \le 1$ not having uniform vertical fibers serves as a counter-example for the above result in the reducible case; see Theorem \ref{thm:BM-carpet-regular} and, more precisely, \cite[Corollary 2.14]{Fraser14}.
 Recalling Lemma \ref{thm:ahlfors-implications}, it follows from Theorem \ref{thm:diml} that if $\dimh(X)>1$, then $X$ is not Ahlfors regular.
-As Theorem \ref{thm:BHR} and Lemma \ref{thm:FK} guarantee finite Hausdorff measure in the dimension, it is natural to ask if, under the assumptions of Theorem \ref{thm:diml}, $s=\dimh(X)>1$ implies $\HH^s(X)=0$.
-Recall that if a Bedford-McMullen carpet is not Ahlfors regular, then, by Theorem \ref{thm:BM-carpet-regular}, it has infinite Hausdorff measure in the dimension.

-Let us next turn to the Assouad dimension of self-affine sets.
-The following result is proved in Section \ref{sec:assouad-large}.
+The following theorem determines the Assouad dimension of self-affine sets and it will be proved in Section \ref{sec:assouad-large}.
 It generalizes the result of B\'ar\'any, K\"aenm\"aki, and Rossi \cite[Theorem 3.2]{BaranyKaenmakiRossi2021} which uses a projection condition, a very restrictive assumption to guarantee that the projection of the self-affine set is a line segment for sufficiently many directions, to overcome several technical difficulties.
 Recall also the result of Fraser \cite[Theorem 2.12]{Fraser14} for self-affine carpets.

 \begin{theorem} If $X$ is a dominated planar self-affine set satisfying the strong separation condition such that $\dimh(X) \ge 1$ and $X_F$ is not a singleton, then

 \end{theorem}